-Follow these steps to submit corrections correctly.
+Follow these steps to submit corrections correctly through the Single PDF Process.
 If minimal submittal requirements are not met, corrections will be rejected.
+The Single PDF process is different than the ePlans process.
+For ePlans submittals through Project Dox, visit our ePlans information page.

 Step 1.
 Make sure all the reviews are complete